 Salar de Tara

 This was hands down my favorite place in Northern Chile.
-It was the last tour I did in the area and I almost didn’t go.
+Situated by the boarders of Argentina and Bolivia, it was the last tour I did in the area and I almost didn’t go.
 It wasn’t one of the more popular tours (full day, higher cost) but I was thoroughly enjoying my time outdoors, exploring the strange new landscape and wanted to see more.
 So I signed up at the last minute for this tour and ended up in a jeep with 2 guides and only 4 other tourists.
 That was it!

 During our whole day out exploring this beautiful place we only saw one other jeep.
 I loved this tour for the remoteness, lack of crowds and the incredible, breathtaking scenery.
-There was something special about this high altitude, barren landscape which lies very close to the boarders of Bolivia and Argentina.
+There was something special about this high altitude, barren landscape.
 It felt like we were the first people to stumble upon this lost world of flamingo filled laguna’s, strange towering rock formations, and grassy plains complete with wild, wandering lama’s.

 I should also mention that there were no roads to direct us where to go once we left the highway.
 We had to depend on the instincts and navigation skills of our guides to get us in and back out again.

 If you ever have the chance, I highly recommend heading to San Pedro de Atacama and spending a week in this incredible region.
-Overall, I spent about a week and half exploring this wonderful reserve which aloud me to pick and choose my day trips, and also have a bit of time off in between.
-Northern Chile is one of the most beautiful places I’ve had the opportunity to visit and I will definitely be heading back there some day!
+Overall I spent about a week and half exploring this wonderful reserve which allowed me to pick and choose my day trips and also have a bit of time off in between.
+Northern Chile is one of the most beautiful places I’ve had the opportunity to visit and I will definitely be heading back there some day.